-A recent survey of young Aboriginal people in Western Australia (external site) found that the median age of first intercourse was 15 years.
+A recent survey of young Aboriginal people in Australia (external site) found that the median age of first intercourse was 15 years.
 Rates of sexually transmissible infections (STIs) amongst young Aboriginal people are high.
 Lack of access to accurate information remains a barrier to the practise of safe sex behaviours.

 The Western Australian Department of Health considers school-based sexuality and relationships education to be an important public health program.

 increase adolescents' confidence and ability to make informed decisions

 decrease the frequency of sexual intercourse